 Do you have trouble searching for minimalist gifts this Christmas for your minimalist friends, i.e. people who don’t want or need anything?
 And you only know they enjoy travelling but are very specific about what they like and reject almost everything else?

-As a minimalist traveller, I am pretty picky about what I buy.
-I seldom purchase anything because I really don’t need much.
-And whatever I do buy, it has to be practical, useful, small enough to travel with and durable.
+As a minimalist traveller, I am pretty selective about what I buy.
+Okay, I am downright picky!
+I hardly buy anything because I really don’t need much and I hate being wasteful.
+And whatever I do buy, it has to be practical, useful, small and light enough to travel with.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 As a minimalist, I would rather not get anything.
 Doesn’t matter if they are Christmas gifts or birthday presents; I don’t need or want anything.
 Perhaps it is years of accumulating things and having the urge to throw things away; I’m okay with not having a lot of “stuff.”